mehtablocker/cuny_612/research_discussion_3.md

 prediction, it is a feature (not a bug) of the model to predict that users will like items similar to what they have liked in the past.
-If I like books on sports, a model that recommends me books on sports will usually be more accurate than a model that recommends me book on plants.
+If I like books on sports, a model that recommends me books on sports will usually be more accurate than a model that recommends me books on plants.
 We can also see how this might create a feedback loop where I read only sports books, thereby reinforcing the model that recommends me more sports books.

 ## Reflecting on the techniques we have covered, do you think recommender systems reinforce or help to prevent unethical targeting or customer segmentation?